Karratha, Western Australia: Economy

 Karratha came into being in 1968 due to the tremendous growth of the iron-ore industry and the need for a new regional centre caused by a shortage of land in Dampier.

 Karratha has the largest shopping centre in the Pilbara, Karratha City, which has major food and grocery retailers and department store chains.
 It was opened in 1986 as Karratha City and expanded in 2005.
 The centre also serves the neighbouring towns of Dampier, Wickham and Roebourne.
 There is also a smaller centre, Karratha Village, which has health services including a pharmacy and medical and dental practices.
 The Karratha Health Campus is the hospital that services the greater City of Karratha local government area, newly opened in 2018.

+Aboriginal organisations and culture

+Many Aboriginal organisations are based in the Karratha area.
+The Ngarluma Aboriginal Corporation is the registered native title body corporate.
+The Ngarluma Yindjibarndi Foundation Ltd (NYFL) is the representative body for many Traditional Owners across the area.
+NYFL delivers social, cultural and economic empowerment programs and social impact initiatives, led by the First Nations community.
+NYFL is recognised for its programs that support food security, employment and training, advocacy and progressing Indigenous self-determination.
+In 2024, NYFL entered a Memorandum of Understanding with the Australian National University to advance Aboriginal data sovereignty in the area.
+As of 2022, NYFL is led by Michael Woodley as Chairman, and Sean-Paul Stephens.

+The Ngarluma language is the traditional language of the Karratha area.
+As of 2024, only a handful of fluent Ngarluma speakers remain.

 Facilities

 Education is provided through four public primary schools, one independent public school and one private primary school, one public and one private high school (Karratha Senior High School and St Luke's College), a TAFE centre with remote university facilities.

-A new state of the art library was opened in 2018, Karratha Public Library.
+A new library was opened in 2018, Karratha Public Library.
 A new hospital was opened in 2018, Karratha Health Campus.
 Red Earth Arts Precinct opened in 2018.
 This venue has a theatre that can also operate as an indoor cinema, outdoor cinema, rehearsal rooms and art spaces.